QuietEvolver/mr_robogers_neighborhood/README.md

 * For numbers that contain a 3, all digits are replaced with "Won't you be my neighbor?"
 For example, all digits of the number 39, 3, or 8763 would be replaced with "Won't you be my neighbor?"

+* These substitutions are written from least to most important.
+The first substitution should apply unless the second does, and the same with the second and third.
+In other words, the substitution for the number 1 should apply unless there's a 2 present in the number.
+Then, the substitution for the number 2 should apply unless there's a 3 present in the number.

 | Test | Input | Output |
 |--------|:------:|:-----:|
 | 1.
 This test will take an input. | Input: x  |  Output: x |